rmoehn/shandor/README.md

 Based on the same thoughts as [Moirai](https://github.com/rmoehn/moirai).

-Right now the code is pretty horrible and there are no tests.
-And I'm not sure whether one day it will delete all my emails.
-Good that I have backups.
-Anyway, I think shelf lives are pretty awesome.
+Right now the code is quite horrible and there are almost no tests.
+So I'm not sure whether one day it will delete all my emails.
+Good that I have backups and a log.
+Anyway, I think shelf lives are awesome.

 See also [The Web of Alexandria](http://worrydream.com/TheWebOfAlexandria/) and [The Web of Alexandria